nrclaudio/Genome-Analysis-2019/documentation/projectplan/ProjectPlan.md

 * the transposons mapping to the genome will be from the bacteria that survived, meaning that the gene mapped is not essential
 * Read counts (15 mill for each library) normalized RPKM -> statistical analysis with Cyber-T
 * p-value (BH) < 0.05 and >2 abundance in transposon between general and serium medium -> genes contributing to growth in human serum.
+* 37 genes contributed to growth of E745 in human serum -> multifactorial process
+* fold change between BHI/Serum -> if theres 100 fold means that the mutant in that mapped gene is not required un BHI but it is on Serum -> possible target

 ---